 This year Duke and Duchess of Cambridge and Prince Harry were present at the 2017 Virgin Money London Marathon to official start the marathon by pressing the red button on 23 April 2017 for which Heads Together was chosen as the charity of the year.

 More than 700 runners participated in the marathon.
-It was fun filled event.
+It was a fun-filled event.

 Millions of pounds were raised to support the cause since last year.
 Last week Prince William visited the Data Observatory at Imperial College London, to observe the research project that measures the success of the royal trio’s Heads Together campaign after 14,000 people were studied by YouGov.